-As of January 1st 2014, a change to the eligibility criteria for FTB Part A means that students 16 and over must be “undertaking full-time education or training in an approved course leading to a Year 12 or equivalent qualification.”
+Aged 16+: The eligibility criteria for FTB Part A require students 16 and over to be “undertaking full-time education or training in an approved course leading to a Year 12 or equivalent qualification.”
 Centrelink (and the federal govt) recognise VRQA registration as indicating a child is in full-time education but NOT that they are in an approved course with an approved institution leading to a Year 12 qualification.
 This renders Victorian home educated families ineligible for the FTB A for students aged 16 and over.

-Continue home educating the way you always have without a Centrelink payment.
+- Continue home educating without the Centrelink payment.

 From the Department of Human Services website:

 If your child is 16 to 19 years of age and is in full time secondary study, we’ll pay you until the end of the calendar year they turn 19 years of age.

 Children that are 16 to 19 years of age who are in home school must be in an approved course leading towards a year 12 or equivalent qualification to meet the study requirements.

 Home schooling for children 16 to 19 years of age does not satisfy study requirements for FTB.